Reference Manual

 If the resource searched is a serializer, then a prefix is used for the class name.
 The prefix is not configurable, it'll be the extension of the request capitalized (Xml, Pdf, Json, Base64, etc.).
 For example, having this configuration properties defined:

-Looking for a XML serializer for accounts, the qualified class name will be:
+Looking for a Pdf serializer for accounts, the qualified class name will be:

 5.3 By model style